aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/insert-text-into-a-cell/_index.md

 // Given a document name and text,

-// inserts a new work sheet and writes the text to cell "A1" of the new worksheet.
+// inserts a new worksheet and writes the text to cell "A1" of the new worksheet.

 public static void InsertText(string docName, string text)